Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 ## Frontend Friday Folks

+### Frequency: Every Friday

 ### Leader: Jörn Bernhardt

-### Frequency: Every Friday

 Every Friday we're working on a puzzle at CSSBattle.dev.
 We're taking over the Co-Working-Room during this time.
 Feel free to join us and learn more about CSS!

+## Feelings Friday

+### Frequency: Every Friday

+### Leader: Ethan Freire

+Feelings Friday was started at the Flatiron School coding boot camp by its founders, Avi Flombaum & Adam Enbar, after they noticed burnout among their first cohorts.
+Join a safe space to share what's that’s on your mind and hold space for others.
+It's a great way to unwind at the end of the week!